alaymajmudar97/amanbasu.github.io/index.md

 # Biography
-Computer Engineer graduate from Nirma University, Ahmedabad, India.
+B.Tech in Computer Engineer from Nirma University, Ahmedabad, India.
 I have been working in the field of Artificial Intelligence and Machine Learning from past 2 years and have experience in projects involving Computer Vision, Agriculture, Nuclear Physics, Parallel Computing, Medical Imaging, Satellite Imagery and Audio Signal Processing.
 Besides the academic activities, I am very passionate about Body Building and Fitness.

 Here's a link to my [CV](https://drive.google.com/open?id=1v3fyuGG-6H4WClDrxwbKQcopWUetmqOP), [Résumé](https://drive.google.com/open?id=1GwISSaAyxVZ6TGWhoMOMQH6I59eFZfhb).